-Informational interviews can help you network with employers and people in the industry, and find out if a career is for you.
+Informational interviews can help you network with employers and find out if a career is for you.

 Sample request for an informational interview:

 Kia ora, my name is Shane Paku.

 I was reading your LinkedIn profile and was very interested to see that you have extensive experience in running fast food franchises.
 I've had 16 years' experience working as a Restaurant Manager in restaurants in Wellington.